cjunkk/cjunkk.github.io/publications.md

 2021jb023499.

 [3] S. Cianetti, R. Bruni, S. Gaviano, D. Keir, D. Piccinini, G. Saccorotti, and C. Giunchi.
-“Comparison of Deep Learning Techniques for the Investigation of a Seismic Se-
+“Comparison of Deep Learning Techniques for the Investigation of a Seismic Sequence: An Application to the 2019, Mw 4.5 Mugello (Italy) Earthquake”.
+In: Journal of
-quence: An Application to the 2019, Mw 4.5 Mugello (Italy) Earthquake”.
-In: Journal of Geophysical Research: Solid Earth 126.12 (Dec.
+Geophysical Research: Solid Earth 126.12 (Dec.
 2021).
 DOI: 10.1029/2021jb023405.
 [4] A. Michelini, S. Cianetti, S. Gaviano, C. Giunchi, D. Jozinovic, and V. Lauciani.
 “INSTANCE – the Italian seismic dataset for machine learning”.
 In: Earth System Science
 Data (May 2021).
 DOI: 10.5194/essd-2021-164.